76skybird/gitdemo/README.md

 # gitdemo
-A first repository for demo purposes
+A first repository for demo purposes.

+This is our **first** README.